betterscientificsoftware/bssw.io/CuratedContent/LadyBirdBrowser.md

 In this video, Andreas Kling gives a brief overview of the browser business and introduces the [LadyBird](https://ladybird.org) browser; a non-profit driven effort to develop, from scratch, a wholly new, C++ based web browser.

 I was stunned to learn that all widely and currently available web browsers trace their funding and/or code bases back to the 35 million lines of code comprising Google Chrome.
+Although LadyBird is still in pre-alpha status, it is less than half a million lines of code.

 Andreas touches on many aspects of LadyBird software development relevant to the HPC/CSE community including such things as growing a small project and attracting sponsors, demonstrating performance and functionality against industry standard tests and addressing the long tail of corner cases and compliance issues essential to supplanting existing competitors.